How Do CCTV Cameras Work?

 Many of our customers decide to install visible and hidden cameras for maximum security.
 Visible cameras deter shoplifting by letting people know they’re being watched.
 Hidden cameras, on the other hand, are great for capturing footage of people who try to hide their faces from the cameras.

 Hidden cameras can also catch employee theft and let you know which of your workers are honest.
 In the retail industry, loss from employee theft is referred to as inventory shrinkage.
 While you may not like to think about your own employees stealing from you, it’s also important to protect your livelihood with a security system.

-A closed circuit TV has 4 parts: CCTV camera, lens, monitor, cables.
+A closed-circuit TV has 4 parts: CCTV camera, lens, monitor, and cables.
 Signals from your CCTV cameras are sent to monitors via wireless communication links or private coaxial cable runs, which makes them “closed circuit.”
 In other words, other people won’t be able to access your video surveillance footage.